kabileva/Spider-Printer/README.md

 **Demo video: https://youtu.be/3viI6UhH82M**

 # Spider Printer
 Implementation of "A Computational Approach for Spider Web Inspired Fabrication of String Art"(Seungwoo Je, Yekaterina Abileva, Andrea Bianchi, Jean-Charles Bazin.
 2019).
-In Computer Animation and Virtual Worlds
+In Computer Animation and Virtual Worlds. https://onlinelibrary.wiley.com/doi/full/10.1002/cav.1904

 Creating objects with threads is commonly referred as string art.
 It is typically a manual, tedious work reserved for skilled artists.
 In this paper, we investigate how to automatically fabricate string art pieces from one single continuous thread in such a way that it looks like an input image.
 The proposed system consists of a thread connection optimization algorithm and a custom-made fabrication machine.
 It allows casual users to create their own personalized string art pieces in a fully automatic manner.
 Quantitative and qualitative evaluations demonstrated our system can create visually appealing results.